StevenLeRoux/spp/README.md

 * Make an LXC container to bring all the rules you want isolated a bit more between user groups.
 This way you can have a different @bouce_host_ip, one for sysadmins, one for network team, one for devs... but give them the same actions (ssh@devs, ssh@network, ssh@dba, ...)

 ## Todo list
+ * Improve user fine management (instead of default root user for the target host)